Uemerson/match-lol-classification/README.md

-# match-lol-classification
+# About
-This repository uses web scraping to collect historical match data from League of Legends and applies machine learning to predict the winners.
+This repository aims to employ web scraping to collect historical match data from official League of Legends tournaments.
+Subsequently, machine learning techniques will be applied to predict which team will win each match.